cbev0x/cbev0x.github.io/_posts/2026-03-01-HackTheBox-Flight.md

 published: true
 ---

 This box is rated hard difficulty on HTB.
-It involves LFI, SMB relay, password spraying, uploading reverse shells, plenty of enumeration, port forwarding, and a DCSync attack to top it off.
+It involves LFI, NTLM theft, password spraying, uploading reverse shells, plenty of enumeration, port forwarding, and a DCSync attack to top it off.
 This is one of my favorite AD machines and I recommend trying it yourself before reading any spoilers.

 ## Scanning & Enumeration
 As always, I begin with an Nmap scan against the target IP to find all running services on the host; Repeating the same for UDP just returns the typical expected services for AD.